5 Car Insurance Scams You Should Never Fall for

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-\Whenever there’s a safety net available, there will be people who take advantage of it to the fullest.
+Whenever there’s a safety net available for car insurance, there will be people who take advantage of it to the fullest.
 According to AAA, fraud is a factor in one of every three insurance claims.
 That’s the case with car insurance because it’s seen as a victimless crime.
 The FBI reports that families actually pay $400 to $700 more in insurance premiums annually, in part because of car insurance scams.